usize/kubecon-japan-materials/kubecon-japan-speaker-notes.md

 ## Section 2: "Deploy an Agent from the UI"

 > **Speaker notes:**
 > Now let's deploy an agent.
-The Kagenti UI lets us import any container
+The Rossoctl UI lets us import any container
 > image as an A2A agent.
 I'll walk through the configuration — this is
 > where the infrastructure security gets set up, without touching any
 > agent code.